Nasal Issues & Nosebleed

 Yes, international patients need a medical visa.
 Bangla Health Connect guides you through the process.

-How many days do I need to stay in India?
+How many days do I need to stay abroad?

 Most patients stay between 2 and 4 weeks, depending on the type of treatment and recovery time.